kicaj29/angular-examples/README.md

 Example with a control that works fine for both forms: template driven and reactive forms.
 As input value it takes string.
 Example of usage is available in *Reactive forms examples* and *Template driven forms*.

+__Every custom control must implement interface *ControlValueAccessor*.__

 The *registerOnChange* accepts a callback function which you can call when changes happen so that you can notify the
 outside world that the data model has changed.
+It triggers also validation mechanism.
 Note that you call it with the changed data model value.
 The callback function can be set as __declaration__

 ```typescript